mayank-jangid-moon/arrow_detector/README.md

-v1 = Program for the initial Red Coloured arrow images v2 = Program for the image from actual competition
+v1 = Old Program (For the initial red arrow iamges)
+v2 = Modified Program (For the the new arrow image from competition)